INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Laura: Always remove the needle after each dose and store your SoloSTAR® pen without a needle attached.
 This helps prevent contamination and/or infection, as well as entry of air into the insulin reservoir and leakage of insulin, which can cause inaccurate dosing.

-SUPER: Put the outer needle cap back on the needle, and use it to unscrew the needle from the pen.
+Put the outer needle cap on, and use it to unscrew the needle.

 Now I’m going to show you how to safely dispose of the needle.